jordanro/StackOverflow/README.md

   Built as a single Activity application with 2 Fragments:

   <h2>QuestionListFragment</h2>
   Responsible for showing a paginated list of StackOverflow questions and an ability to filter answered questions.

   Data loading and presentation is done using the [Paging Library](https://developer.android.com/topic/libraries/architecture/paging) with the Network & Database approach.

-  It is implemented by the MVVM design pattern:
+  Implemented by the MVVM design pattern:

   <h3>Model</h3>